RogueSignalio/overGrowl/README.txt

   ...

 OverGrowl Config Options (all optional):
-  duration: How long the notice is displayed for (ms)
+  duration: How long the notice is displayed for (ms).
+0 means leave it until closed.
   fade: Fade duration (ms)
-  unique: true/false if duplicate messages are allowed on screen at the same time.
+  unique: True | False = If duplicate messages are allowed on screen at the same time.
+                          * Unique feature is not available across instances of growler instances.
   offset_x: Pixels to offset from right side towards left.
+Default is 20px, unless 'el' is set to element in page.
-  offset_y: Pixels to offset from top towards bottom
+  offset_y: Pixels to offset from top towards bottom.
+Default is 20px, unless 'el' is set to element in page.
-  close_button: True | False (default), otherwise click bubble closes, unless no_close == true.
+  close_button: True | False (default) = Adds a closed button, otherwise click bubble closes, unless no_close == true.
-  no_close: True | False (default), Bubble cannot be closed.
+  no_close: True | False (default) = Bubble cannot be closed by clicking on it.
+Could get you in trouble.
-  text_select: all | none (default), On click into text area, auto select all text.
-USeful for error message copying.
+  text_select: all | auto (default) | none = On click into text area, select all text.
+Useful for error message copying.
+                                            Deafult behavior (auto) is if growl has close button, enable select all text on click.
+When enabled, clicking text will not close bubble.
   css: Append attached css, overriding the base css as needed.
   type_config: { <type>: { <Options> }} Where options can be used to set type options (see below) per type.
-  public: global root name for DOM and CSS component, default = 'growler'.
-Using the same name across instances will use same CSS etc.
+  public: global base name for DOM and CSS components used by this instance, default = 'growler'.
+Using the same name across instances will use the CSS of that name.
   el: Name of the root dom element to create or use.
-Default is = 'overgrowl'
+Default is = 'overgrowl'.
+MUST also define 'public' to something besides 'growler'.
+Setting this will also act as if 'inline' is set to false.
+  inline: true (default) | false = This decouples a growl instance notifications from being inside the default container.
+MUST also define 'public' to something besides 'growler'.

 Examples:
   overgrowl.success('Happy meow!')